linusbobcat/create-elementary-os-installer/README.md

 Most of this comes from Sam Daitzman's [elementary thumbdrive creator](https://github.com/sdaitzman/elementary-thumbdrive-creator) with a large restructuring of the UI flow, a reduction in UI text, and the removal of the ISO conversion process.

 The elementary logo in the icon is from elementary LLC.

+Thanks to [Adolfo Jayme-Barrientos](https://github.com/fitojb) for Catalan, Spanish, and Mexican Spanish translations.

 ## Disclaimer